 Experimental results

+Coding conditions

-The proposed modifications are implemented and tested in VTM 23.4 using the test conditions in JVET-AF0186.
+The proposed modifications are implemented and tested in VTM 23.4 using the test conditions in JVET-AJ0042, where the enhancement layer is coded using the base-layer in first position in both L0 and L1 reference picture lists.
+The anchor is the commit 029f7b12 which supports explicit inter-layer reference picture configuration in the reference picture lists.

 A new encoder configuration flag --EncInterLayerOpt is added to activate the proposed modifications (set to false by default).
 The flag has no effect for encoding the base layer.

 The modified Lagrangian parameter lambda’ is controlled by a modifier (lambda’= lambda * modifier) where the modifier can be set with a new configuration parameter --EncInterLayerOptLambdaModifier (set to 0.1 by default).
 In the experiments the default value of 0.1 is used for the modifier.

+Inter-layer mode selection

+It is first verified in Figure 1 that the proposed modifications encourage the selection of inter-layer prediction by the encoder for the CorsairJoy2 sequence.
+Areas overlayed in yellow show inter-layer coding modes.
+Using the proposed --EncInterLayerOpt configuration flag, smooth areas below the logo (that do not need resolution enhancement) are more likely to be coded with inter-layer prediction.